 ||Interview Completed By

 If you are unable to schedule an interview with a Rice senior, you will still have the opportunity to request an interview with a member of the Rice Alumni Volunteers for Admission (RAVA).
 Due to limited availability, you will need to submit your application for admission before requesting an interview with RAVA.
 Then access your online applicant portal and request your virtual interview by the deadlines below.

 ||Interview Requested By*

 |Regular - Priority Deadline*

-*In years of exceptionally high demand for interviews, all requests may not be fulfilled.
+*Please note that you may only complete one interview.
+We have no preference between completing an interview with a Rice senior or a RAVA.
+In years of exceptionally high demand for interviews, all requests may not be fulfilled.
 We will try to match students who request an interview by the priority deadline first.

 - Rice/Baylor Medical Scholars Program

 The Rice/Baylor Medical Scholars Program is a partnership between Rice University and Baylor College of Medicine that promotes the education of students who are scientifically talented, compassionate towards others and socially conscious.
 Through this joint effort we seek to enroll underrepresented students of high-achievement that desire to work in healthcare and represent the diverse communities in which they serve.
 Baylor College of Medicine reserves this program for U.S. citizens and U.S. Permanent Residents.
 Rice and Baylor College of Medicine select a limited number of first-year students each year to pursue a four-year bachelor's degree at Rice, followed by conditional admission to Baylor College of Medicine.